-Any test that requires moving the mouse or sending key strokes requires an unlocked desktop - also dialog handling uses both.
-Telerik tests are not the only types affected by this Windows limitation, you will find this is a general problem with any tool that performs UI testing.
+Any test that requires moving the mouse or sending key strokes requires access to the GUI session - e.g dialog handling uses both the mouse and keyboard typing.
+Telerik tests are not the only affected by this Windows limitation, you will find this is a general problem with any tool that performs UI testing.

 Ensure all the following conditions are met for the server on which the tests will be executed:

 Test agent is running as an interactive process and not as a service (you must specify a user name and password for the agent to log on).

 There is an active logon session on the test server for the user mentioned above.